sando168/CSCI4211-PA2-rdt3.0-Stop-and-wait-Protocol/README.md

     recieving ssssssssssssssssssss
     The simulator has sent enough packets.
 Simulation end

-##### **No lost packets, packets corrupted**
+##### No lost packets, packets corrupted
 Edit simulator.java variables **lossprob** = 0.0 and **corruptprob** = 0.8.
 stop-and-wait protocol will competely recover from corrupted packets up until corruptprob of 0.7.
 After that, the window starts to fill up and drop packets, so the message received is incomplete.
+Here packets o and p are missing.
 Console Output:

     recieving aaaaaaaaaaaaaaaaaaaa